Mahindra Xylo: Facelift (2012–2019)

 The Mahindra Xylo was comprehensively updated in 2012, featuring new transmissions and a modern 2.2-litre mHawk turbo-diesel engine for higher trim levels.
 Other changes includes a revised suspension tuning, a restyled front fascia, smoked rear taillights, blacked out window pillars, and leather interiors for the top-of-the-line H9 model.
 In June 2012, sales have crossed the mark of 100,000 units.
 The Xylo received some minor cosmetic changes again in late 2013, including side body decals and a bonnet chrome strip.
 As of January 2015, it is offered in five trim levels: D2, D4, H6, H8 and H9.

 In addition to India, the Xylo was also sold in some selected international markets, including South Africa, Colombia, and a few various parts of Southern Asian and North African countries.
-It is rumored that the production of the Xylo might ended in 2018, but Mahindra decides that they would keep the production of the Xylo until further notice.
-In June 2019, Mahindra announces that the Xylo will be discontinued due to the stricter crash safety and BS-VI emission standards, that would take place in March 2020.
+It is rumored that the production of the Xylo might end in 2018, but Mahindra decides that they would keep the production of the Xylo until further notice.
+In June 2019, Mahindra announced that the Xylo will be discontinued due to the stricter crash safety and BS-VI emission standards, that would take place in March 2020.
 The Xylo will be eventually replaced by the Mahindra Marazzo.